ToolmanP/Thoughtcrime/pages/CSE.md

 - ![image.png](../assets/image_1704466672492_0.png)
 - When demultiplexing, to distinguish where a frame begins, we reformat the data.
 - #### Error Handling
+- Router detects the error by force and will try to error correcting the data bit with best efforts. logseq.order-list-type:: number
+- If error correction fails, the router will ask the sender to resend the data regardless of the protocol layer requires. logseq.order-list-type:: number
+- we use  the hamming code to detect the failure of the transportation. logseq.order-list-type:: number
 -